jordanvolz/lolpop/docs/src/lolpop_overview.md

 - [Running Workflows](running_workflows.md): Learn how to run workflows built in lolpop.

-- [Testing Workflows](testing_workflows.md): learn how to write tests and test workflows built in lolpop.
+- [Testing Workflows](testing_workflows.md): Learn how to write tests and test workflows built in lolpop.

+- [lolpop Projects](lolpop_projects.md): Get started with lolpop projects.